BabyBoChen/Jatatable/README.md

 ## Devlog
 2022.10.30
-1. Table Headers can be resized.
+1. Table columns can be resized by dragging the right edge of each column header.

 ## Demo
 https://bbljjatatable.azurewebsites.net/